From abundance, all benefits flow

 1. Science-based catch limits

-New Zealand’s Quota Management System (QMS) sets a Total Allowable Catch for every rock-lobster stock (CRA 1–9).
+New Zealand’s Quota Management System (QMS) sets a Total Allowable Catch (TAC) for every rock lobster stock (CRA 1–9).
 Each TAC is split into customary, recreational, and commercial allowances, and is reset whenever new science or monitoring data show a change is needed.
-By law, all commercial landings must stay inside these limits, protecting the fishery for the long term.
+A strict reporting and monitoring regime ensures that all commercial landings stay inside these limits.

 2. Measured success

-Regular stock assessments show that eight of nine CRA stocks—about 88 % of the annual commercial kōura catch are above their biomass targets, with all stocks above their sustainability limits.
+Regular stock assessments show that 88% of the annual commercial rock lobster catch is from stocks with biomasses above their management targets, with all stocks above their sustainability limits.

 3. Real-time digital monitoring

-Since 2019 every rock-lobster vessel has filed electronic catch reports and continuous GPS position data, giving the Ministry live oversight of where, when, and how much is taken.
-Fishers also contribute data through voluntary logbook and tagging programs to ensure we have the most accurate information to assess the health of our fishery.
-The result: faster enforcement, better science, and complete transparency from pot to port.
+Since 2019 every rock lobster vessel has filed electronic catch reports and continuous GPS position data, giving the Ministry for Primary Industries (MPI) live oversight of where, when, and how much is taken.
+Fishers also contribute data through voluntary logbook and tagging programs and fund technician catch sampling to ensure we have the most accurate information to assess the health of our fishery.
+The result: well informed science, a compliance regime with integrity and complete transparency from pot to port

 4. Continuous improvement

-Catch limits are tuned each year through “management procedures” reviewed by the National Rock Lobster Management Group and independent science panels.
-A 2024 peer review confirmed the approach meets international best practice for sustainable shellfish management.
+Catch limits are tuned each year through regular assessments, and “management procedures” for some stocks, with oversight from. independent scientists.
+A 2024 peer review panel confirmed the assessment approach meets international best practice for sustainable shellfish management.
+Stock management is reviewed by the National Rock Lobster Advisory Group involving all stakeholders.

-Bottom line: Clear limits, live data, and evidence-led adjustments keep New Zealand’s kōura fishery among the most sustainable lobster fisheries in the world—and we plan to keep it that way.
+Bottom line: Science-based limits, real time data, and evidence-led adjustments keep New Zealand’s rock lobster fisheries among the most sustainable lobster fisheries in the world—and we plan to keep it that way.

 Ongoing Projects & Initiatives